About the Artist

-Dawn is an award-winning, full-time artist, musician, teacher, TV host, writer, henna artist, traveler, nature lover, tikiphile, camper, thrifter, and was described in a TV interview as “the quintessential free spirit”.
-With 40 years (as of 2016) of experience completing commissioned works and performing in public, Dawn’s professionalism and enthusiasm shine through in every project she undertakes.
+Dawn is an award-winning artist, musician, teacher, TV host, writer, henna artist, traveler, nature lover, beach baby, tikiphile, camper, thrifter, and was described in a TV interview as “the quintessential free spirit”.
+With 40+ years of experience completing commissioned works and performing in public, Dawn’s professionalism and enthusiasm shine through in every project she undertakes.

 Born in Milwaukee, WI, Dawn grew up in the Fox Valley area of Wisconsin.
 She toured the Midwest and East Coast as a musician for decades, ran her own antiques store in central WI, and wrote articles and gave presentations about antiques, music, and decorating.
-When living in Green Bay (on Packerland Drive, of course), she painted signs and billboards at Orde Advertising, and later did marketing and web work for them, while still performing in bands and tattooing.
+When living in Green Bay (on Packerland Drive, no less), she painted signs and billboards at Orde Advertising, and later did marketing and admin work for them, while still performing in bands and tattooing.

-Dawn and her best friend opened an import store/gallery in St. Pete, FL, where she also applied henna in the store (and at area events), and taught about henna’s 5000-year-old history and symbolism.
-Dawn’s life changed dramatically when she was robbed at knife-point in the store on April 4th, 2003.
-She found coping skills through friends, music, and art, and channeled PTSD’s hyper-awareness into her work.
+Dawn’s life changed dramatically when a knife was held to her neck during a robbery in the store on April 4th, 2003.
+She found coping skills through friends, music, and art, and channeled her PTSD hyper-awareness into her work.
 In the early 2000’s, Dawn picked up an airbrush, likened airbrushing to the same finesse of tattooing, and she was a natural.
 Her first airbrushing job was prepping and airbrushing 40′ race boats in Largo, Florida.
 Soon, she was airbrushing art on motorcycles.
-Dawn has won multiple awards for her airbrush work, including a “Best of Show, Honda” at the Biff Burger’s “Bike of the Year Show” in St. Pete, FL, out of 100+ entries.
+Dawn has won multiple awards for her airbrush work, including a “Best of Show, Honda” at the well-known Biff Burger’s “Bike of the Year Show” in St. Pete, FL, out of 100+ entries.
 Two of her airbrushed custom bikes have appeared in major motorcycle magazines.

 Dawn and JohnnyV married in Key West in ’06, and moved to Virginia in ’07, along with Bella, their MinPin.
 After losing Bella to cancer, the V’s adopted Lola from a rescue group.

 Dawn hosted her live weekly TV show, “Heart of the Arts”, featuring local creatives, in 2011.
-Some episodes of the show are on her YouTube channel.
-Dawn was an honorary member of the Danville Art League for her educational presentations; a member artist of Dan River Art Works and The Milton Studio Art Gallery in Milton, NC, and her art has been sold in various venues, including the world-famous Mai Kai in Fort Lauderdale, FL.
-She currently sells her works through etsy.
+(Some episodes are on her YouTube channel.)
+Dawn was an honorary member of the Danville Art League for her educational presentations, a member artist of Dan River Art Works and The Milton Studio Art Gallery in Milton, NC, and her art has been sold in various venues, including the world-famous Mai Kai in Fort Lauderdale, FL.
+She currently sells her works through etsy and other local venues.

-She started teaching bellydance in 2011, which led to her hand-dyed silk dancing veils and a bellydance flash card deck.
-She began teaching Middle Eastern Rhythm Exploration (doumbek drumming) in 2013.
+She started teaching bellydance in 2011 (which led to her hand-dyeing silk dancing veils and creating a bellydance flash card deck), and she began teaching Middle Eastern Rhythm Exploration (doumbek drumming) in 2013.
 She also teaches piano, guitar, and uke.